Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: Numerical validation

-With classical intensity measures, a $R^2 = 0.60$ is obtained for the best case (AI) in the linear regression with the maximum time-history displacement, being a poor strategy to know a-priori the most devastating seismic record for the considered structure.
-Results improves considerably for the proposed intensity measure, where the fitting arises to $R^2 = 0.81$ when the spectral power is accumulated between 0 and 5.0 Hz, suggesting that the most dangerous power contents are placed in low and medium to low frequencies.
+When classical intensity measures are used, an $R^2 = 0.60$ is obtained for the best estimator (AI).
+Results improve considerably for the proposed intensity measure, where the fitting arises to $R^2 = 0.81$ when the spectral power is accumulated in the window $0-5.0 \ Hz$, confirming that, at least in this case, the higher demand correlates with higher power content in low and medium to low frequency ranges.